harness/developer-hub/docs/chaos-engineering/overview/harness-chaos-security.md

 ### Secrets management

-Harness Chaos Engineering leverages secrets for administrative/management purposes as well as at runtime (during execution of chaos experiments).
+Harness Chaos Engineering leverages secrets for administrative or management purposes as well as at runtime (during execution of chaos experiments).
 The former involves users leveraging the Harness Secret Manager on the control plane, while the latter is purely managed by the users themselves in their respective Kubernetes clusters.

 ### Secrets to access chaos artifact (Git) repositories

 HCE allows you to add one or more [ChaosHubs](https://developer.harness.io/docs/chaos-engineering/overview/glossary/) to enable users to select stored chaos artifacts such as fault and experiment templates.
 Setting up a ChaosHub involves connecting to the respective canonical source—the Git repository—by using personal access tokens (PAT) or SSH keys.
 The module also supports committing artifacts into the repository, so you must ensure that the keys have the right scope and permissions in the Git organization.

-The chaos module leverages the native Git Connectors provided by the Harness platform to achieve this connectivity, which in turn leverages the Harness Secret Manager to store the PAT/SSH keys
+The chaos module leverages the native Git Connectors provided by the Harness platform to achieve this connectivity, which in turn leverages the Harness Secret Manager to store the PAT or SSH keys

 ![Control plane secrets](../static/overview/control-plane-secrets.png)